gilleshenrard/ITLG_reseaux_industriels/README.md

 ### 2. Set up
 The assignment is programmed in C98, compiled with GNU GCC.
+The code has been tested on :
+* client : Ubuntu 18.04 LTS Desktop version, directly on the host
+* Server : Ubuntu 18.04 LTS Server version, in a Virtualbox VM A host-only connection has been created to allow both machines to communicate.

 ### 3. Current features
 * Network-related functions :